What’s Happening in March and April

 U Name the Beer/U Design the Label/U Create the ad

 Alberta Beer Festivals (ABF), Olds College Brew Master Program and the Just Beer APP team have a contest where you can #BeTheBrewer where beer lovers “brew” the festival beer served at the Calgary International Beerfest, May 5/6.
 The style is witbier, a Belgian style unfiltered ale www.albertabeerfestivals.com/bethebrewer.
-The label contest runs February 2 – 23 and creating a video and print ad contest runs March 1 – 22.
+Creating a video and print ad contest runs March 1 – 22.
 Take part in this!
-Fun for beer lovers.

 Applications are now open for the 2017 Hawksworth Young Chef Scholarship Foundation competition for chefs aged 28 and under.
 These young chefs compete in a culinary arts competition and the winner takes home $10,000 and wins a stage at an international restaurant of his/her choice.
 The 2016 winner is Alex Hon, age 25, from Vancouver’s West Restaurant.
 The chefs use “black box” ingredients to create dishes that blow the judges – such as Calgary’s chef Justin Leboe (Model Milk/Pigeonhole) -- away.
 Regional competitions in the spring trimmed more than 100 applicants to the 40 who competed and were trimmed to the eight finalists.
 To apply to be part of this exciting and rewarding competition, visit www.hawksworthscholarship.com

 SAIT’s Highwood Dining Room is back in session with new lunch and dinner menus.
 Visit www.sait.ca and “search” for the Highwood, you can book online or phone 403-284-8615 x2.
-Reservations up to February 28 are now open.
-Reserve now for March 1 – April 28.
-The Thursday lunch buffet is offered March 2, 23, 30 and April 6, 13 and 27.
+Reserve now for up to April 28.
+The Thursday lunch buffet is offered March 23, 30 and April 6, 13 and 27.
 The buffet must be booked online only.
 Reserve your table at www.sait.ca/highwood

 SAIT Cooking Classes